cxMoonGlade/GoServer/README.md

 This is a Chat Room Server and Client written in Go.
 It provides a platform for users to connect, chat in public or private rooms, change their usernames, and stay connected in real-time.

+## How to Run
+'''bash
+go build -o server server.go user.go main.go
+go build -o client client.go
+'''

+then use
+'''bash
+./server
+'''
+to run the server instance, and run
+'''bash
+./client
+...
+in different terminal windows to run multiple client instances.

+You can also do
+'''bash
+./client -h
+'''
+to check the manual, or
+'''bash
+./client -ip <Your Objected Ip Address> -port <Your Objected TCP Port Number>
+'''
+-ip means set the ip address of the server

+-port means set the port number of the server

 ## Features

 ### Server